Enable Delete Confirmation in Microsoft Sticky Notes

 Below is how to enable or disable delete confirmation for Notes.

 Open the Sticky Notes app and view your list of notes.
-Click Start => Search for Sticky Notes, then under Best match, select Sticky Notes App as highlighted below,
+Press the Start key, search for Sticky Notes, and select the app from the results as highlighted below,

 Next, click the settings icon in the upper right of the notes list.